Finding a Top Financial Advisor Firm in New Orleans, Louisiana

 ThirtyNorth Investments utilizes a strategic approach when creating clients’ investment portfolios, and believes in a long-term investing philosophy with a solid grounding in investment research.
 This is as opposed to a short-term mindset that looks to take advantage of more volatile trends in the market.
 For the most part, the firm invests in some combination of individual stocks, cash, exchange-traded funds (ETFs), exchange-traded notes (ETNs) and mutual funds.

-Dumaine Investments, LLC is a relatively small financial advisor firm that has about 75 clients to its name.
-All of these clients are individuals, with a nearly even split between those with and without a high net worth.
+Dumaine Investments, LLC works with both non-high-net-worth and high-net-worth individuals.
 The firm requires a minimum initial investment of $500,000, though it may waive this in certain situations.

 As a fee-only firm, 100% of Dumaine Investments' compensation comes from client-paid fees as opposed to third-party commissions.